tipam/pi3d/ReadMe.md

 --------------------------------------------

-**NB** The demos are all in a subdirectory demos, you can run these various ways (which are not quite as obvious as you may think):
+**NB The demos are all in a subdirectory demos, you can run these various ways (which are not quite as obvious as you may think)**:

 1) From a terminal change dir to the top directory then

-    $ python Demo.py Blur
+    $ python demos/Blur.py

-2) also from terminal top directory
+[2) **NB this no longer works** also from terminal top directory

     $ python Demo.py

-then choose from a menu
+then choose from a menu]

 3) in Geany open the demo file to edit, set the build command (wall symbol) to

-    python  ../Demo.py "%e"
+    python "demos/%f"

+and set the Working directory to

+    ../

 run using the cog button